Skip to main content

 Place Caution Tape: As you backfill the trench, place caution tape approximately 150 mm (6 inches) above the conduit to warn of buried cables in future excavations.

-Find the Perfect Tradesperson for Your Trenching Project
+Find the Right Tradesperson for Your Trenching Project

 Are you planning to dig a trench for drainage, electrical cables, or any other purpose?
-Discover the best way to dig a trench by connecting with skilled professionals who can handle everything from trenching and digging to complex groundwork projects.
-At MyBuilder, we make it easy to find the right expert with the experience and equipment needed, whether you're digging a trench with an excavator or require specific drainage solutions.
-Don’t leave your project to chance; choose from vetted tradespeople to ensure quality results.
+Discover the most suitable way to dig a trench by connecting with tradespeople who can handle everything from trenching and digging to complex groundwork projects.
+At MyBuilder, we make it easy to find the right professional with the equipment needed, whether you're digging a trench with an excavator or require specific drainage solutions.
+Don’t leave your project to chance; choose from verified tradespeople to support quality results.

 Frequently Asked Questions About Digging a Trench